javascript-tutorial/en.javascript.info/1-js/02-first-steps/12-nullish-coalescing-operator/article.md

 - `||` returns the first *truthy* value.
 - `??` returns the first *defined* value.

-This matters a lot when we'd like to treat `null/undefined` differently from `0`.
+This matters a lot when we'd like to treat `null/undefined` differently from `0` or an empty string `''`.

 For example, consider this: